 Here are some pros and cons of a safety razor

 The biggest benefit of using a safety razor is that it is a safe way to get an extremely close shave compared to shaving with the straight razor.
 It takes a lot less practice to get perfect.
 It is nice to be able to replace the double edge blade whenever one of them gets dull without having to hone and strop the edge.
 Compared to a modern cartridge razor it is still extremely cheap to shave with a safety razor.
 Each double-edged blade costs less than five cents a piece and usually lasts me at least a week (if I am shaving most days).
-If your thinking about picking up a straight razor be sure to first check out our list of the top safety razors on the market today.
+If your thinking about picking up a safety razor be sure to first check out our list of the top safety razors on the market today.

 You do not feel as bad ass or cut-throat when you are using a safety razor compared to a straight razor.
 Another downfall is that you do need to pay for additional double edged blades throughout your lifetime, whereas a straight razor will last a lifetime with its one blade.